mustafah15/zettelkasten/zettelkasten/a.technical/integrating bounded context with separate-ways or duplication.md

 ---

 ## Separate Ways
-This pattern can arise for different reasons in cases where the teams are unwilling to unable to collaborate due to the following:
+This pattern can arise for different reasons in cases where the teams are unwilling or unable to collaborate due to the following:
 ### 1. Communication issues
 A common reason for avoiding collaboration is communication difficulties driven by the organization's size or internal politics.
 When teams have a hard time collaborating and agreeing it may be more cost-effective to go their separate ways and duplicate functionality in multiple bounded contexts.